Elizabeth M.Y. Lee, Ph.D.

 Office: ET 744C

-Liza earned Bachelor degrees from Johns Hopkins University in 2012, and later an M.S. and a Ph.D. from MIT in 2018.
-She then completed a postdoctoral position at the University of Chicago before joining the faculty at UCI in 2022.
+Liza earned Bachelor degrees from Johns Hopkins University, and an M.S. and a Ph.D. from Massachusetts Institute of Technology (MIT).
+She then completed a postdoctoral position at the University of Chicago before joining the faculty at UCI in October 2022.

 Outside of research and teaching, she enjoys reading, yoga, watching movies, and exploring local boba places.